danieldkim/charlotte/README.md

 `function(err, bundle, next[, afterViewLoad])`

-* **err** - an error object if an error occurred while processing the load. any errors passed to ready event handler callbacks will end up here, too.
+* **err** - an error object if an error occurred while processing the load.

 * **bundle** - html bundle response.